moparisthebest/xmpp-proxy/README.md

 Add this config:
 ```
--- trust connections coming from these IPs
+-- trust connections coming to these IPs
 secure_interfaces = { "127.0.0.1", "::1" }

 -- handle PROXY protocol on these ports